WIN WITH GREYS Your chance to WIN an Greys rod & reel outfit worth up to £688 - ENTER NOW

 Weather is always one of the key factors at this time of year and it really does pay to monitor the forecast carefully and to pick your weather window accordingly.
 Early April can be a cruel month in the UK and we can see anything thrown at us from blizzards and hard frosts to gales and driving rain, yet there are also those glorious days of sunshine and gentle warmth when every trout in the lake seems to be rising to hatches of buzzers and small gnats.

-TROUT FISHING VIDEO GUIDE: “JT”, presents this practical guide offering his top tips and advice to help you have a fantastic Easter weekend fishing!
+TROUT FISHING VIDEO GUIDE: “JT”, a former Sportfish employee, presents this practical guide offering his top tips and advice to help you have a fantastic Easter weekend fishing!

 In the event of an overnight frost, it can pay to have a bit of a lie-in, enjoy a leisurely breakfast, and head to your water later in the day.
 This is when the water will be at its warmest and any time from late morning onwards should see your chances of a fish increase dramatically, with prime time often late in the afternoon.
 If you can only snatch an hour or two at the end of the day don’t despair, a nymph or lure pulled through the margins at dusk accounts for a lot of fish at this time of year.